Chart Color Schemes

 Rochedale South has shown very soft population growth performance across periods assessed by AreaSearch

-As of November 2025, the population of Rochedale South statistical area (Lv2) is estimated at around 15,912 people.
-This reflects an increase of 684 individuals since the census in 2021, which reported a population of 15,228.
-The change is inferred from AreaSearch's estimation of the resident population at 15,887 following examination of the latest ERP data release by the ABS (June 2024), along with an additional 80 validated new addresses since the census date.
-This level of population results in a density ratio of 2,566 persons per square kilometer, placing Rochedale South SA2 in the upper quartile relative to national locations assessed by AreaSearch.
-The area's growth rate of 4.5% since the census positions it within 1.9 percentage points of the SA3 area (6.4%), indicating competitive growth fundamentals.
-Natural growth contributed approximately 51.0% of overall population gains during recent periods in Rochedale South SA2.
+As of Feb 2026, the estimated population of Rochedale South is around 15,912, reflecting an increase of 684 people since the 2021 Census.
+This growth represents a 4.5% rise from the previous population count of 15,228.
+The change is inferred from AreaSearch's estimation of the resident population at 15,887, based on their examination of the latest ERP data release by the ABS in June 2024 and an additional 80 validated new addresses since the Census date.
+This results in a population density ratio of 2,566 persons per square kilometer, placing Rochedale South in the upper quartile relative to other locations assessed by AreaSearch.
+The suburb's 4.5% growth since the census is within 1.9 percentage points of the SA3 area's growth rate of 6.4%, indicating competitive growth fundamentals.
+Natural growth contributed approximately 51.0% of overall population gains during recent periods in Rochedale South.

 AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
-However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 and based on 2022 data.
-Anticipating future population dynamics, lower quartile growth of statistical areas across the nation is anticipated.
-Based on aggregated SA2-level projections, Rochedale South SA2 is expected to increase by 82 persons to 2041, reflecting a gain of 0.3% in total over the 17 years.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are used, released in 2023 based on 2021 data.
+However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings from the ABS Greater Capital Region projections for each age cohort.
+Looking ahead, lower quartile growth is anticipated nationally, with Rochedale South expected to increase by 82 persons to reach a total population of approximately 16,094 by 2041, reflecting a gain of 0.3% in total over the 17-year period.

 Frequently Asked Questions - Population